MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 - Contacts without a link to an account are dropped.
 - If an account is deduplicated, a winner record is identified based on the merge preferences.
 Loser records are not selected and therefore are dropped.
 Contacts associated with the losing records are dropped.
-- An account can have multiple contacts, but a contacts is linked to a single account.
+- An account can have multiple contacts, but a contact is linked to a single account.
 - The contact attributes mapped in the semantic mapping step are the only attributes that can display on the Customer card.
 However, 17 attributes are available.

 ## Initial contact unification steps